 The nice couple that came into my office to file weren’t planning on filing as a married couple, as it hadn’t occurred to them, but instead of filing as two single men, we decided to wait a month or so until after their wedding and then I filed the bankruptcy.
 I called the Court ahead of time to give them a heads up and at first the case went through with no problem.
 Then, the judge wanted to have a hearing, completely with briefs (which are by no mean short) regarding the issue and we were to have a hearing on the matter.

 Now, here is where the Star Trek starts to come in.
 I have always been a Trekkie, in case you haven’t met me, and in October of 2012, there was a Star Trek Convention in London England that was the first time that all five captains from the different Star Trek series were going to be on same stage.
 I wasn’t planning on going, as the hearing on the bankruptcy case was the day after the convention (I had already done the rest of the preparation).
-The other attorney in my office, Dawn Elliott, convinced me to go, but as I went with literally a few weeks’ notice, I was only there for about 72 hours.
+The other attorney in my office convinced me to go; but as I went with literally a week’s notice, I was only there for about 72 hours.
 I flew in really late Thursday night and left really early Sunday morning.
-That Friday while I was gone, a Federal case out of New York had been ruled on.
+That Friday while I was gone, a Federal case out of New York had been ruled on, the Windsor case.
 So, once I landed back in DC for the change of planes, I was trying to read an over 50 page decision on a very tiny and very early “smart phone”.
 The flight was then canceled and I didn’t think I would make it back for the hearing on Monday.
 (The only reason I hadn’t asked for a postponement of the hearing for the trip is that I didn’t think my Star Trek fangirlness was a valid reason to postpone a Federal Court hearing).
 So, I was scrambling to figure out how to get back to Louisville when my hearing was about 12 hours later.
 Calling around to other airports and calling to see if I could rent a car took up a few hours until the airport finally brought in another plane.

 The next day, with still no sleep and I had to go over everything again, we had the bankruptcy hearing for the first same-gender filing in Kentucky.